rsdoiel/antenna/journalism.md

 date: 2025-04-30, from: The Daily Bruin (UCLA Student Newspaper)

-The dust on Coachella 2025 is finally starting to settle &#8211; or at least clear &#8211; from festival-goers&#8217; lungs.
+The dust on Coachella 2025 is finally starting to settle – or at least clear – from festival-goers’ lungs.
-Now that the 2025 Coachella Valley Music and Arts Festival has come and gone &#8211; as well as the Stagecoach Festival that follows the weekend after &#8211; the memories of the West Coast&#8217;s premier music festival still linger.
+Now that the 2025 Coachella Valley Music and Arts Festival has come and gone – as well as the Stagecoach Festival that follows the weekend after – the memories of the West Coast’s premier music festival still linger.

 <br>